-2) RSS quantization: We use frequency hopping, a commonly used method to find clean channels in rich multipath environments, to reduce multipath's effect on the system's detection results.
+2) RSS Quantization: We use frequency hopping, a commonly used method to find clean channels in rich multipath environments, to reduce multipath's effect on the system's detection results.

-RFbook uses an Impinj 420 RFID reader with a frequency range of 902.75 to 927.25MHz and 50 frequency channels.
+RFbook uses an Impinj 420 RFID reader with a frequency range of 902.75 to 927.25 MHz and 50 frequency channels.
 We use frequency hopping to pass more channels and get a unique frequency signature.
-Then, a 200ms delay is required for the reader studio to perform frequency hopping, which means that the more frequency hopping is completed, the more serious the system delay will be.
-After many experiments (specifically in Sec V), we found that after using more than 12 channels, the system's accuracy no longer improved significantly.
+Then, a 200-ms delay is required for the reader studio to perform frequency hopping, which means that the more frequency hopping is completed, the more serious the system delay will be.
+After many experiments (specifically in Section V), we found that after using more than 12 channels, the system's accuracy no longer improved significantly.
 So our system uses 12 channels to do frequency hopping.

 The accuracy of system RSS readings can be affected by hardware noise.
 And we use the reader to get only 0.5dBm RSS reading resolution.
 Therefore, we need a way to reduce reading errors.
 To reduce RSS errors caused by multiple channel readings, our strategy is to make the RSS errors consistent across multiple channels.
 Since the RSS readings in different channels are different, we only measure the RSS on the first channel and use this RSS in place of the rest of the RSS values.
 In this way, we unify the possible RSS errors of all channels.
-Although RSS errors can lead to incorrect book characteristics, all channel book obtained features will vary in the same trend.
-We use this method during data collection to effectively reduce measurement errors.
-For phase, we use the phase values of multiple channels to measure.
-Compared to RSS readings, the range of phase variation is smaller.
-We use the measured phase value of multiple channels and the measured RSS value of the first channel to reduce the interference of hardware factors to the system.